 - 2 cups pork broth reserved broth from cooking pork (alternatively use beef broth or just water)

-- 1 tbsp masa harina (optional – for thickening)
+- 1 tablespoon masa harina (optional – for thickening)

 - kosher salt to taste